MustyBraid/a-new-leaf-application/README.md

 ## Installation:

-NA

-## Usage:
+Install npm packages

-To run the web application locally, clone the repository.
+To install the web application locally, clone the repository.
 Open the the root in command line terminal, and run the following:

-Install npm packages

 `npm install`

+## Usage:

+To run the web application locally, open the the root in command line terminal and run the following:

 Seed server